spdx/spdx-spec/docs/serializations.md

 - `https://spdx.org/rdf/3/creationInfo_NoneLicense`
 - `https://spdx.org/rdf/3/creationInfo_SpdxOrganization`

-The property values of these instances are fixed at the point the individual they describe was first defined.
+The property values of each of these instances are those with which the instance was first published in a released version of this specification.
+A later version of this specification shall not change them.
-The value of `specVersion` shall be the version of this specification in which that individual was first defined, and shall not be the version of the ontology document in which the `CreationInfo` instance appears.
+In particular, `specVersion` and `created` shall retain the values first published together, and shall not be updated to the version or the date of the ontology document in which the instance appears.
-The value of `created` shall be fixed at the same point.
-A later version of this specification shall not change either value.
-For example, `NoneElement` was first defined in SPDX 3.0.0, so the instance describing it records a `specVersion` of `3.0.0` in every subsequent SPDX 3.x version of the ontology.
+For example, the instance describing `NoneElement` was first published in SPDX 3.0.1 with a `specVersion` of `3.0.1` and a `created` of `2024-11-22T03:00:01Z`, and it records those values in every subsequent SPDX 3.x version of the ontology.

-The IRIs of these instances are stable across the SPDX 3 series, so if each version of the ontology asserted a different `specVersion` for the same instance, merging the ontologies of two versions into a single graph would give that instance more than one `specVersion`.
+The IRIs of these instances are stable across the SPDX 3 series, so if each version of the ontology asserted different values for the same instance, merging the ontologies of two versions into a single graph would give that instance more than one `specVersion` and more than one `created`.
-The cardinality of `specVersion` is exactly one, so the merged graph would not satisfy the SHACL shapes of this specification.
+The cardinality of each is exactly one, so the merged graph would not satisfy the SHACL shapes of this specification.

 #### Legacy version-qualified IRIs